Drannor-Dosalith/Misc/Birth plan - Pain Management and birth.md

 - 99.9% they make a bikini cut unless it's a big emergency where's there's not time to do a bikini cut
 - You have to ask if a skin to skin is important with the dad

-### What are the common circontance it would be performing
+### What are the common circontance it would be performe

 - Pre-eclampsia
 - Umbilical cord prolapse